Treasa Ní Cheannabháin

 Treasa Ní Cheannabháin (born 1953) is a notable Irish singer in the sean-nós tradition.
-She was born in Cill Chiaráin in Carna, Conamara, an Irish-speaking area, and three of her daughters are also well known as singers.
-She is married to Saber Elsafty, a doctor of Egyptian origin, and is also known for her activism on behalf of Palestinian civil rights.
+She was born in Cill Chiaráin in Carna, Conamara, an Irish-speaking area.

-Both her immediate and extended family are musical.
-Her mother was a second cousin of the distinguished sean-nós singer Seosamh Ó hÉanaí, and another notable singer, Peadar Ó Ceannabháin, is a cousin.
-Treasa won Corn na mBan (the Women's Cup for singing) at the Oireachtas in 1995 and was runner-up in Corn Uí Riada, another prestigious competition.

 In 1996 Treasa and daughter Róisín Elsafty released an album on the French label Musique du Monde label entitled L'art du sean-nós.

 Activism

 In 2008 she slipped across the Egyptian border into Gaza with her daughter Naisrín Elsafty and a niece in order to distribute €7,700 collected by the Galway-Palestinian Children's Fund.
 They were arrested and briefly detained, and Treasa's husband had his passport confiscated to prevent him helping Treasa to leave.

-The collection of the money had been aided by the release of a CD in Irish and Arabic, entitled An Phailistín, to which well-known Irish musicians Sharon Shannon and Donal Lunny contributed.